Kanti-Kumari/AddressBook/README.md

 '''
 	# Run the Application
-		1. Seup the Initial Data by Running : python initial_data.py
+		1. Setup the Initial Data by Running : python initial_data.py
 		2. uvicorn app.main:app --reload
 		3. Open the localhost in the browser and see the root results.

 	# Steps to do CRUD Operations:
-		1. go to localhost:8000/docs
+		1. go to localhost:8000/docs [inbuilt swagger]
 		2. Start performing operations one by one as per the instructions there.

+		OR
+	Test using POSTMAN.

 '''